lahouely/orders_infrastructure/README.md

 It also hosts the namecheap DNS configuration code.

-Edit: unfortunatly namecheap api costs 50$.
+Edit: unfortunatly namecheap api costs 50$. we use their sandbox instead.